Review: The Menzingers at the Reverence Hotel, February 2017

 As the ceiling sweats and the high tide of the titanic singalong recedes, the opening chords of ‘Thick as Thieves’, taken from After The Party — the melodic punks’ fifth, brand new record — ring out.
 It’s a record that, thematically, takes growing up and getting boring to task.
 Well-trodden territory for punk troupes for decades — no shit — but here, in 2017, there are few bands who tackle The Mighty Millennial-Specific Angst as successfully as The Menzingers.
 At least, few who make it so much fun to sing along to.

 Further evidence of The Menzingers status as modern day spokesmen for the pugnacious post-adolescent comes when ‘Tellin’ Lies’ — After The Party’s opening track and mission statement — kicks off.
 Immediately, it pulls this big mess of sizzling strangers together.
 “Oh, where we gonna go now that our twenties are over?”, goes the chorus.
-On one hand an extremely simple lyric.
-On the other, the question we’re all asking.
+It's a question we're all asking.

 The track flings the room into another frenzy.
 More lungs explode, some vocal chords tear.
 Through it all, the venue holds a wall-to-wall grin.
 The trauma of the working week exits stage left.
 Then comes ‘Gates’ (one of the band’s best-known anthems), a masterclass in sentimental punk-rock songwriting, and the deal is sealed.
 If anyone came to this show alone tonight, they certainly don’t feel it now.

-By this point of their career, five records deep, The Menzingers have their craft and their confidence dialed.
+Now five records deep, The Menzingers have their craft and their confidence dialed.
 They no longer need to prove themselves.
-But far from making them lazy, their experience has an invigorating effect.
+But far from making the band lazy, their experience has an invigorating effect.
 Co-frontmen Greg Barnett and Tom May play precisely and passionately for the duration of the 20-song set.
 The rhythm section, with Eric Keen on bass and Joe Godino on drums (god bless Joe Godino — it was so hot in there), provide a backbone strong enough to build a two-storey house on.

 Songs old and new are met with equal elation from the sold-out (for the second night in a row) crowd.
-There’s nothing from their 2007 debut A Lesson In The Abuse of Information Technology but a welcome appearance from Chamberlain Waits’ ‘Times Tables’ reminds me, and others, that these guys have been good for a very long time.
+There’s nothing from their 2007 debut A Lesson In The Abuse of Information Technology but a welcome appearance from Chamberlain Waits’ ‘Times Tables’ serve as a reminder that these guys have been good for a very long time.

 In twenty years’ time, people will look back and ask: “Where were you when The Menzingers got into the hook on ‘Mexican Guitars’ at The Rev?”
 The walls looked nervous — if the PA was up a little higher, this mob could’ve bowled them clean over.
 ‘In Remission’ wrapped up the encore, the lyric: “life’s a terminal illness in remission” serving up a tidy conclusion to a night of terminal catharsis.